769755893/769755893/README.md

 - 👋 Hi, I’m @CJ

+- You can contact me with Email: cmpeace@yeah.net.

 <!---
 769755893/769755893 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.